arcxteam/w-ai-wombo/README.md

 | **GPU-Series**  | GTX 1080 - RTX w/ A4xx,A6xx,20xx,30xx,40xx,50xx |
 | **STORAGE**     | Up 50GB - 99GB - more spaces             |

-## Quick Registration
+## Dashboard Registration

 ### Register and Obtain an API Key
-- Visit the dashboard and sign up using an email: [https://app.w.ai/auth/signup](https://w.ai/r/1WLMEQDB).
+- Visit the dashboard & sign up using an email: [https://app.w.ai/auth/signup](https://w.ai/r/1WLMEQDB).
 - Navigate to the `API-KEYS` section.
-- Create a new key `wsk-xxx` **SAVE AS**
+- Create a new key `wsk-xxx` **SAVE SAVE SAVE**
-- Copy the key; you can create multiple keys, but ensure you save them securely.
+- Copy the key you can create multiple keys, **if forget save generate again**

 <img width="1624" height="486" alt="image" src="https://github.com/user-attachments/assets/bfab7771-4ff5-4540-96c9-c015e04d5c9e" />

-## GPU Rental or Local Setup
+## GPU Rental with Tips
-- In my opinion, Octaspace offers cheaper rental real costs compared to other providers.
+- In my opinion, Octaspace offers cheaper rent low costs compared to other familiar providers like Vast.ai/Quickpod/Tensor/more
-- Top-up balance in USDC/USDT on the BSC network.
+- Top-up balance in USDC/USDT/OCTA/BNB on the BSC network.
 Register at: [https://cube.octa.computer/users/sign_up](https://octa.space/?ref=rTXHXwn7D96).
 - After register and successfully top up, visit [https://marketplace.octa.space/](https://marketplace.octa.space/)
-- Select menu **compute rental** in the choose **Ubuntu 22.04 LTS** template. e.g., rental machine RTX 20xx - 30xx - 40xx - 50xx or other options.
+- Select menu **compute rental** Always choose template **Ubuntu 22.04 LTS** with **Storage 98-99GB** and choose any RTX 20xx - 30xx - 40xx - 50xx or other options.
-- Beside running W.AI, you can also run other nodes, such as **nexus.xyz, Gensyn and more**, to maximize GPU resource utilization.
+- Beside running W.AI you can also run other nodes, like **nexus.xyz, Gensyn and more**, to maximize GPU resources utilization.

+> Note: For other tips & maximals your rental GPU machines with OCTASPACE, README.md my guides at https://github.com/arcxteam/oc

-## Optimal your resources - <mark>if you running by rent</mark>
+## Optimal your resources - <mark>if you running by Octaspace rent</mark>
 - Guides run [Gensyn AI](https://github.com/arcxteam/rl-swarm) **this my modify config, support all model GPU with low RAM and boost huge rewards Gensyn**
 - Guides run [Nexus.xyz](https://github.com/arcxteam/nexus-node) with CLI mode
 - Setup more if have spaces memory VRAM